-Knowing the transport zone
+Know the transport zone

 Prepare your cash

-While other developed countries try to apply the cashless system, in Germany cash is the king.
-Most stalls, stores, shops, bars and restaurants have no card machine.
-Credit cards are not as widely accepted as in other countries.
+Cash is King in Germany.
+Most stalls, stores, shops, bars and restaurants have no card machine and credit cards are not as widely accepted as in other countries.

 Explore more regions